maratbn/microwizard/README.md

 # Datawire Microwizard #

-The Datawire Microwizard is a sandbox tool for playing with microservices.
-It is a very basic reference architecture for building, deploying and fiddling about with microservices.

-At the moment we envision Microwizard as a Getting Started tool for developers that zero experience with microservice architectures.
-In its current state it's a great tool for getting your feet wet and seeing what the benefits of microservices.
-A common challenge that developers face in developing microservices is how to migrate from a monolith to a microservices architecture.
-MicroWizard is intended to serve as an example on how to add a single microservice to an existing monolith, enabling more rapid feature development.
+The Datawire Microwizard is a Getting Started tool for developers with no experience with microservice architectures who want to learn more about them.
+It lets you get your feet wet and see some of the benefits of microservices by starting with a common adoption pattern: adding a single microservice to an existing monolith (as the first step in migrating from a monolith to a microservices architecture).
+This enables more rapid feature development of the new service without any possibility of unintentionally inducing bugs into the existing code.

-By default, MicroWizard ships with and uses an existing Ruby on Rails application named [Lobsters](https://github.com/jcs/lobsters) as the demonstration monolith.
-In the example we add new functionality to the main application via a new Python microservice.
+By default, Microwizard ships with and uses an existing Ruby on Rails application named [Lobsters](https://github.com/jcs/lobsters) as the demonstration monolith.
+We will walk you through how to add new functionality to the main Lobsters application by creating a microservice in Python (you do not need to know Python to understand this example).

 # Requirements #

 The Microwizard base system runs inside of a VirtualBox VM.
-We provision the VM using Vagrant and then use a combination of shell scripts, Ansible playbooks and custom code to smooth over the experience.
-Developers at a minimum should have the following software installed:
+We provision the VM using Vagrant and then use a combination of shell scripts, Ansible playbooks, and custom code to smooth over the experience.
+Developers should have the following software installed before trying to use Datawire Microwizard:

 | Software | Version | Instructions |
 | -------- | ------- | ------------------------- |